Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Dataset and stream graph modeling

-All the data we consider here is extracted from the $\breve{G}1$ blockchain, which is publicly available \cite{g1_blockchain}.
-It contains three key pieces of information: \textit{identities}, \textit{certifications}, and \textit{transactions}.
-An \textit{identity} associates a wallet to a user name and represents a member of the system.

-\begin{definition}[Certification] A \textit{certification} is a directed link between two members and can be represented as a $(t,u,v)$ triplet, meaning that entity $u$ certifies entity $v$ at time $t$. \end{definition}

-\begin{definition}[Transaction] A \textit{transaction} is a directed weighted link between two public keys (member or not), and can be represented as a $(t,u,v,a)$ quadruplet, meaning that entity $u$ sends an amount $a$ to entity $v$ at time $t$. \end{definition}
+All the data we consider here is extracted from the $\tilde{G}1$ blockchain which is publicly available \cite{g1_blockchain}.
+For our purpose, the blockchain contains three key information: the \textit{identities}, the \textit{certifications}, and the \textit{transactions}.
+Identities associate a public key (which we also call a \textit{wallet}) to a user name and represent therefore the members of the system.
+As explained in section \ref{subsec:members}, a certification is a directed interaction between a member and a public key, while a transaction is a directed weighted interaction between two public keys.
+From the blockchain, we extracted a stream of certifications, which is basically a sequence of $(t,u,v)$ triplets, meaning that entity $u$ certifies entity $v$ at time $t$, and a stream of transactions, which is a sequence of $(t,u,v,a)$ quadruplets, meaning that entity $u$ sends an amount $a$ to entity $v$ at time $t$.

-This data has both structural and temporal components which make its analysis far from trivial.
-Classical methods such as static graphs or time series simplify data and information is lost in the process.
-In this paper, we use \textit{link streams}, rencently introduced in \cite{stream_graphs} and \cite{weighted_stream_graphs}.
-Below, we give basic link stream notations and we refer the interested reader to these papers for more details.
+Although simple in appearance, this data has both a structural and temporal component which makes its analysis far from trivial.
+Indeed, relying on classical methods such as static graphs or time series means that the data is somehow simplified and that information is lost in the process.
+In this paper, we propose to use \textit{stream graphs}, rencently introduced in \cite{stream_graphs} and \cite{weighted_stream_graphs}, to study these streams, and the dependencies between them.
+We provide first some basic notions and notations related to the analysis of interaction data using the stream graph formalism, and we encourage the interested reader to have a look at references \cite{stream_graphs} and \cite{weighted_stream_graphs} for a more detailed introduction to stream graphs.